It was 1982 and my new car was a million miles away from the one it replaced. Chalk and cheese you might say.

 I felt like the man about town driving home.
 Then the wheels came off.
 I kid you not.

-I was reversing into a spot outside Andy’s house a few days after buying it when the steering suddenly felt funny.
+I was reversing into a spot outside Andy’s house a few days after driving away in the Manta when the steering suddenly felt funny.
 I stopped, got out and couldn’t help but notice one of my front wheels was horizontal.
-Literally 10 minutes earlier I had been gunning down the A127!
+Literally 10 minutes earlier I had been gunning down the A127 at 70MPH!

 Andy called the dodgy dealer and he sent a recovery truck to collect it.
 Arthur reckoned I had bumped up the kerb causing something to break, but that wasn’t the case at all.
 I treated the car like a golden goddess made of porcelain.